Education In Development Confidential commission. Client undisclosed

 • Assign multiple teachers per student with role metadata

-• View school-wide statistics and the Menorah Wall
+• View school-wide statistics and the Achievement Wall

-Teachers create goals linked to a specific student, branch, and level.
+Teachers create goals linked to a specific student, discipline, and level.
 Goals have a title, description, and optionally attached resources from the library.
-A goal starts active.
-The student logs practice sessions against it, selecting the goal, recording duration, mood (on a five-point emoji scale), notes, and resources used.
-When they have a recording ready, they submit it through the platform.
-The submission creates a video entity in the graph, linked to both the student and the goal, with its recording stored in MinIO object storage.
+Students log practice sessions against active goals, recording duration, mood on a five-point scale, notes, and which resources they used.
+When a student has a recording ready, they submit it through the platform.
+The submission creates a video entity in the graph, stored in object storage.

-The teacher sees a review queue showing all pending submissions for their students.
-They play the recording, write feedback notes, and approve or reject.
-On approval, four things happen automatically: the goal status changes to approved, twenty points are awarded to the student, the submission enters the student's portfolio where parents can see it, and any relevant certificate trigger is checked.
+The teacher sees a review queue showing all pending submissions.
+They watch the recording, write feedback, and approve or reject.
+On approval, four things happen automatically: the goal is marked complete, points are awarded, the submission enters the student's portfolio where parents can see it, and any relevant certificate trigger is checked.

 Level advancement is gated.
-Students cannot advance from level 1 to level 2 on any branch if there are active goals at level 1 with unapproved submissions.
-The gate is hard.
-It is enforced in the interface, not just signalled, which prevents students from gaming the progression system and gives teachers meaningful control over pace.
+Students cannot advance to the next level in any discipline if there are outstanding goals at the current level.
+This is a hard gate enforced in the interface, not just a warning.
+It gives teachers meaningful control over pace and prevents students from skipping ahead.

-Certificates are not issued manually.
-The system checks for certificate triggers automatically on each state change:
+Certificates are issued automatically by the system, not manually by teachers.
+The platform checks for triggers on each state change:

-New students do not start at level zero by assumption.
-The primer assessment (configurable by administrators) asks a series of questions about the student's background: instrument, years playing, prior formal training, ability to read music, experience with different repertoire.
-Answers map to level tags.
-The most common level tag across all answers becomes the student's starting level on relevant branches.
+New students do not begin at level zero by assumption.
+The starter assessment, configurable by administrators, asks about the student's background: instrument, years of experience, prior formal training, ability to read music, familiarity with different repertoire.
+Answers map to ability levels.
+The most common level across all answers becomes the student's starting position.
 Students begin where they actually are.

-A school-wide view shows a grid of mini menorahs, one per student, with their name, tier badge (Bronze, Silver, or Gold), and total flame count.
-A spotlight at the top shows the student with the most flames earned in the current week.
-Teachers can filter to see only their assigned students.
-The wall is visible to all roles: it is a shared school community object, not a private view.
+A school-wide view shows a grid of miniature progression visualisations, one per student, with their name, tier badge, and total achievement score.
+A spotlight at the top highlights the student with the most progress in the current week.
+Teachers can filter to their own students.
+The wall is visible to all roles: a shared community view that gives the school a sense of collective progress.

 Architecture and Technical Highlights

 Multi-teacher delegation.
-A student can have multiple teachers, each assigned with specific metadata: role type (main teacher, support teacher), instruments covered, musical categories covered, and notes.
-The teaches link between teacher and student carries this metadata.
-The system queries it dynamically on each interaction to determine which teacher has authority over which domain for that student.
+A student can have multiple teachers, each assigned with specific metadata: role type, instruments covered, disciplines covered, and notes.
+The system queries this dynamically on each interaction to determine which teacher has authority over which domain for that student.

 Acting on behalf.
 Teachers can log practice sessions on behalf of students, useful during lessons.
-The request carries an X-Acting-As header with the student's ID.
+The request carries the student's identity as a delegation header.
 The session is owned by the student; the teacher is the recorder.
 The authorisation model handles this distinction at the graph level.

-Progress narrative generation.
-The parent view includes a prose summary of the child's progress, not a data table, but a generated sentence like "Harmony is making strong progress in Music Theory and is approaching level 2 in Reading."
+Progress narratives.
+The parent view includes a prose summary of their child's progress, not a data table but a generated sentence like "Your child is making strong progress in Music Theory and is approaching the next level in Reading."
 This is generated from the graph data, not manually authored.
-Parents receive language; administrators enter data.
+Parents receive language; the system enters data.

-Tech stack: React · TypeScript · Vite · MinIO (video storage) · Graph API (engage.re) · JWT with X-Acting-As delegation
+Tech stack: React · TypeScript · Vite · MinIO (video storage) · Graph API (engage.re) · JWT with delegation headers

 We built our own platform too